THE Supercars Championship grid will have a very different look in 2021 with a significant shakeup in the driver market mixing up the entry list.

 FLASHBACK: Ampol’s last stint on a V8 Supercar

-At Brad Jones Racing, Nick Percat will remain with the squad until the end of 2022 and Todd Hazelwood has been confirmed as staying for the 2021 season, while Jack Smith is expected to continue with the team into 2021.
+At Brad Jones Racing, Nick Percat will remain with the squad until the end of 2022 and Todd Hazelwood has been confirmed as staying for the 2021 season, while Jack Smith is also officially confirmed as continuing with the team.

 |Dick Johnson Racing||Will Davison||Ford Mustang GT|

 |Triple Eight Race Engineering||Jamie Whincup||Holden Commodore ZB|

 |Triple Eight Race Engineering||Shane van Gisbergen||Holden Commodore ZB|